 Someone, usually a director of the troubled company, comes up with a proposal, formally called the Compromise.
 It can be complicated, but the best ones are very simple.
 Something like; “We propose to pay our creditors 70% of what we owe them and we will pay this over two years.”

 This proposal is then sent to the creditors.
 If half of the creditors vote yes and those who vote yes have over 75% of the total amount of debt then this deal is passed.
 It is binding on those creditors who voted no and on those who didn’t vote.

 There are some catches.
 Of course.
-If there is unpaid GST and PAYE. this cannot be included in the deal.
+If there are unpaid GST and PAYE. this cannot be included in the deal.
 Although often the IRD will agree to forgive some of the debt if the rest of the creditors also agree to take a loss.

 Secured creditors can still come and collect their gear.
-So a finance company that has a security over a truck can ignore the proposal and just take-back the truck.
+So a finance company that has security over a truck can ignore the proposal and just take-back the truck.
 Any shortfall, however, will be captured by the compromise.